-If data is collected and recorded on field data sheets, and not directly entered in the GBRA LIMS database in the field, then the data sheets are filed for review and use later.
-These files are kept in paper form for a minimum of one year and then scanned into the GBRA Tab Fusion Archiving System for permanent record.
+If data is collected and recorded on field data sheets, and not directly entered in the GBRA LIMS database by electronic parser, then the data sheets are filed for review and use later.
+These files are kept in paper form for a minimum of one month and then scanned and retained for at least five years.
+Electronic field data sheets are saved as pdf files and retained for a minimum of 5 years.

 The data produced during each laboratory analysis is recorded on analysis bench sheets or entered directly into the GBRA LIMS database.
 The information contained on the bench sheet, or LIMS electronic file, includes all QC data associated with each day's or batch's analysis.
 The data from paper bench sheets and logs are transferred to the laboratory database for report generation.
-If paper analysis bench sheets are produced, then they are retained in paper form for a minimum of one year and then scanned into the GBRA Tab Fusion Archiving System for permanent record.
+If paper analysis bench sheets are produced, then they are retained in paper form for a minimum of one month and then scanned and retained for at least 5 years.

-The data reports that are generated are reviewed by the GBRA Laboratory Director or GBRA Laboratory QAO and signed.
+The data reports that are generated are reviewed by the GBRA Laboratory Lead Analyst or GBRA Laboratory QAO and signed.
 They are then given to the GBRA Project Manager for verification.
 If an anomaly or error is found the report is marked and returned to the laboratory for review, verification and correction, if necessary.
-These reports may or may not be kept in paper form since the reports can be regenerated from the lab database at any time.
+If a correction is made, a tracking log is created in the LIMS.
+Laboratory reports can be regenerated from the lab database at any time as needed

 The GBRA laboratory database is housed on the laboratory computer and is backed up on the network server nightly.
-A back up copy of the network server files is made every Monday and that copy is stored off-site at a protected location.
+A back up copy of the network server files is made every Friday and that copy is stored off-site at a protected location.
 The GBRA Network Administrator is responsible for the servers and back up generation.

 After data is electronically submitted to the TSSWCB Project Manager and TCEQ Data Management and Analysis Team, the file that has been created is kept on the network server permanently.
 The network server is backed up nightly.
+Any paper copies of data review documentation that are generated by by the GBRA are kept or a minimum of one month and then scanned and retained as electronic copies for at least 5 years.